Students: your stay, insurance, transport

 If you wish to find a room for rent in a student flatshare you can either ask the Housing Office or ESU Venezia for help, get in touch with the many flatshare ads displayed on noticeboards in the various university departments and libraries, or look for flatshare opportunities online.
 Make sure you contact the landlord in person, visit the room before signing any kind of tenancy agreement and check that the tenancy agreement conditions are valid.

-Imob cards can be requested at all ACTV/Hellovenezia offices, including the office at Piazzale Roma, the entrance to the city.
-The card is valid for 3 years.
-You will need the following:
+The Venezia Unica card can be requested at most important ACTV offices, including the office at Piazzale Roma and is valid for 5 years.
+To apply for the card you’ll need the following:

-Once you have got your Imob card, you can load it with single tickets, 10-ticket carnets or travel passes at ACTV offices or authorised sellers (tobacconists or newspaper kiosks).
-You can choose between:
+Once you have got your Venezia Unica card, you can load it with single tickets, 10-ticket carnets or monthly tickets online, at ACTV offices or at authorised sellers (tobacconists or newspaper kiosks).